 Can my project be called ‘(Name of City) Time Machine’?

-A priori, no. This label is reserved to Local Time Machines and should be avoided by individual projects.
+No. This label is reserved to Local Time Machines and should be avoided by individual Local Time Machine Projects.

 Local Time Machine Projects can be proposed by any institution that has a project (ongoing or already concluded) focusing on any GeoEntity, independently of where the institution itself is located.

 If my project studies a large object or area, in which Local Time Machine will it be included?

 In principle, you should be as specific as possible with regards to the places for which your project will produce data.
 Therefore, if your project studies Hadrian’s Wall, in the field ‘Related Places’ you should manually select all the Municipalities that host a section of the Wall.
 The project will then become part of all the Local Time Machines of those Municipalities.
 If you decide to only select a broader area (e.g. a region) — for instance, because it is not (yet) possible to specify all the individual Municipalities for which your project will generate data — then the project will still be displayed on the map, but the system will not attribute it to any Local Time Machine.